Kyriosity/read-write/README+/pencraft/README+/quotes/README+/inspirational.md

 > If you wish to be a success in the world, promise everything, deliver nothing.\
 ― _Napoleon Bonaparte (1769-1821)_\
-<sub>He failed as a result of being inconsistent with his own saying.</sub>
+<sub>He failed as a result of being inconsistent with his saying.</sub>

 <sup>🇫🇷</sup> <sub>Original: "Si vous escomptez avoir du succès dans le monde, promettez tout, ne donnez rien."</sub>